-Pennsylvania has nearly 1 million veterans living within our communities; this is the fourth largest Veterans population in the country.
-Ultimately, after a decade of war and an unprecedented number of combat deployments our service members, veterans, and their families are facing the consequences of the invisible wounds of war.
-The Office of Mental Health & Substance Abuse Services is collaborating with other state and community partners and is committed to addressing the varied needs of our veteran population.
+Pennsylvania has nearly 1 million veterans living within our communities; this is the fourth-largest veterans' population in the country.
+Ultimately after a decade of war and an unprecedented number of combat deployments, our service members, veterans, and their families are facing the consequences of the invisible wounds of war.
+The Office of Mental Health & Substance Abuse Services (OMHSAS) is collaborating with other state and community partners and is committed to addressing the varied needs of our veteran population.

-- PA has the fourth-largest Veterans population in the country
+- Pennsylvania has the fourth-largest veterans population in the country.

-- PA has over 19,000 men and women serving in the National Guard
+- More than 19,000 PA men and women are serving in the National Guard.

-- The PA National Guard has deployed over 36,000 individuals during the Iraq and Afghanistan conflicts
+- The PA National Guard has deployed more than 36,000 individuals during the Iraq and Afghanistan conflicts.

 On Veterans Day 2013, the Governor’s Advisory Council on Veterans Services was established as Pennsylvania’s first interagency cooperative approach to Veterans services.
-The council reviews evaluate and assess state Veterans programs in collaboration with senior staff from state agencies and commissions.
-It increases information sharing, ensures program fidelity, coordinates complementary programs and facilitates meaningful enhancements in service accessibility to Veterans benefits and services within Pennsylvania.
+The council evaluates state veterans' programs in collaboration with senior staff from state agencies and commissions.
+It increases information sharing, ensures program fidelity, coordinates complementary programs and facilitates meaningful enhancements in service accessibility to veterans' benefits and services within Pennsylvania.

 Pennsylvania Americans showing Compassion, Assistance, and Reaching out with Empathy for Service Members (PA CARES)